-As of December 31, 2023 and 2022, the amount of receivables with an ageing higher than 120 days amounted to \$1,941,162 and \$2,262,055, respectively.
+As of December 31, 2024 and 2023, the amount of receivables with an ageing higher than 120 days amounted to a \$1,868,685 y \$1,941,162, respectively.
 The aforementioned amounts include receivables due from government institutions, which recurrently present delays in their payments, without representing this a loss for TPG and consequently, Management considered that the impairment allowance does not need to be increased.